jemi4jo/alx-zero_day/README.md

-I going to be gthe best SW developer
+I going to be the best SW developer